How Were COVID-19 Vaccines Developed So Quickly?

 Due to the global teamwork behind the COVID-19 fight, companies and governing bodies from around the world pledged billions of dollars to the effort to enable pharmaceutical companies to simultaneously test multiple vaccines and manufacture and stockpile vaccine doses before the company was aware if the vaccine was going to work.
 In this scenario, when vaccines are approved, the company already has a large quantity ready to distribute.

-Thanks to global cooperation and major funding from companies and governments, the FDA authorized two COVID-19 vaccines for emergency use in December 2020.
+Thanks to global cooperation and major funding from companies and governments, the FDA authorized the first two COVID-19 vaccines for emergency use in December 2020.

 Both vaccines – made by Pfizer and Moderna – met the FDA’s rigorous standards for quality, safety and efficacy.